 Six Quick Tips for Fertilizing

-Tip 1: Spring is the best time to fertilize plants because that’s when they do the most growing.
+Tip 1: Spring is the best time to start fertilizing plants because that’s when they are starting to actively grow.
 Plants that grow faster, like begonias, should be fertilized more often than plants that grow slowly, like a cactus, or are dormant, i.e., all plants in winter.

 Tip 2: Dilute your fertilizer.
 It’s always best to under-fertilize than over-fertilize.
 If there is a nutrient deficiency in the soil and you have not fertilized in a year or so, you can increase the potency by adding less water when you’re diluting the fertilizer.